-- 2 What is the craziest travel experience that you have gone through?
-Have you even been scared for your life?
+- What is the craziest travel experience that you have gone through?
+Have you ever been scared for your life?

 When and how did you get into traveling?
 Do you think your travel style has changed since your first trip?

 What is the craziest travel experience that you have gone through?
-Have you even been scared for your life?
+Have you ever been scared for your life?

 What does adventure mean to you?

-To me adventure is any foray into the unknown.
-Your whole trip can be an adventure, you’re throwing yourself into an unknown situation, in a unknown place with people you’ve never met before.
+To me, adventure is any foray into the unknown.
+Your whole trip can be an adventure, you’re throwing yourself into an unknown situation, in an unknown place with people you’ve never met before.
 For me, that’s equally exciting and terrifying, two feelings that are sure to get the adrenaline pumping.
-Any time I feel my heart race increase, I feel the sense of adventure.
-Some of the most satisfying trips I’ve taken recently have involved discarding my guide book and opting for more a spontaneous approach.
+Any time I feel my heart race increase, I feel a sense of adventure.
+Some of the most satisfying trips I’ve taken recently have involved discarding my guidebook and opting for more a spontaneous approach.
 Waking up each morning and having no idea what the day will bring, knowing I’ll probably discover at least one new thing, gives me a huge sense of adventure.

 Can you tell us about an unforgettable travel moment?

-Earlier this year I took part in a event called ‘The Rickshaw Run’.
-This involved driving a motorised took-tuk from the top of India to the bottom, to raise money for charity.
+Earlier this year I took part in an event called ‘The Rickshaw Run.
+This involved driving a motorized tuk-tuk from the top of India to the bottom, to raise money for charity.
 It’s without doubt, the most amazing thing I’ve ever done.
 To be able to see a country, and a country as insanely beautiful as India, in this way was truly unforgettable.
 When you get out there, you visit people and places you would never otherwise encounter.
-You also get to visiting towns that have never had Western visitors and they are so happy to see you and so welcoming too.
+You also get to visit towns that have never had Western visitors and they are so happy to see you and so welcoming too.
 It was also the most terrifying thing I’ve ever done, driving a tiny little tin can 4000 km on some of the world’s most dangerous roads really takes you out of your comfort zone!

 How has traveling changed your life?

-Well it’s been a lot more fun than it was before!
+Well, it’s been a lot more fun than it was before!
 I don’t know if it’s changed me really, as we grow every day regardless of where we are or what we’re doing.
-It makes me smile to look back of everything I’ve done, and I get excited about possible future trips, so it’s definitely made me a much more positive person.
-I think travel on the whole opens people up to the world, to break down the barriers that can exist between people and cultures.
+It makes me smile to look back on everything I’ve done, and I get excited about possible future trips, so it’s definitely made me a much more positive person.
+I think travel, on the whole, opens people up to the world, to break down the barriers that can exist between people and cultures.
 I’ve met some amazing people along the way, people who inspire you, and people who make you appreciate your place in the universe.
 I’m certainly more grateful for what I have now.
 It has changed me physically though!
-I have a lot more scars then I used to!
+I have a lot more scars than I used to!

 Have you been to a destination which turned out completely different from how you imagined it to be?